The oneOf

 for untyped operations and use oneOf

 to define stricter types in others.
-This allows for methods like DoSomething(StrictObject{...})
+This allows you to use methods like DoSomething(StrictObject{...})

 alongside DoSomethingUntyped({...})